All Episodes

 Look, I would protect our kids in school the way we protect our politicians, the way Hollywood stars protect themselves.

-You know the saddest thing about the January 6th committee is that they're not even looking into the reasons why there was a security lapse especially in light of sworn testimony that that committee received that informed them Donald Trump had signed off and authorized as required by law up to calling up to 20,000 National Guard troops the people that then had the jurisdiction decided not to do it.
+You know, the saddest thing about the January 6th committee is that they're not even looking into the reasons why there was a security lapse, especially in light of sworn testimony that that committee received that informed them Donald Trump had signed off and authorized, as required by law, up to calling up to 20,000 National Guard troops.

-And they're not asking the question why they're not asking the question of why the Capitol police chiefs requests were denied.
+They're not asking the question of why the Capitol Police Chiefs requests were denied.

-I know I'm a broken record but they can't bludgeon Trump with that one.
+I know I'm a broken record, but they can't bludgeon Trump with that one.

 So why bother?

-You know I guess they only care about security when it impacts them.
+You know, I guess they only care about security when it impacts them.

 That's a pretty sad state of affairs in my view.